isomerpages/moe-jpjc/_humanities-and-the-arts/History/Enrichment Programmes.md

 <li><h5><i><strong>Learning Journeys/Field trips/Speaker series</strong></i></h5></li>

 The Unit also utilises Place Based Learning through organising learning journeys to related locales such as the National Gallery.
-In addition, students have opportunities to attend talks both internally and externally such as Ho Rih Hwa Leadership Lecture Series as well as invited speakers from the respective universities.</ol>
+In addition, students have opportunities to attend talks both internally and externally such as Ho Rih Hwa Leadership Lecture Series as well as invited speakers from the respective universities.